KitchiHerbst/Progressive_Overload/README2.md

 Before you can log a workout you must create a gym so that it can be assigned to your workout.
 If the gym you worked out at is already in the database then you will enter its name when creating a workout.

-To create a workout simply select Add Workout
+To create a workout simply select Add Workout which then you will need to name it